A Complete Guide To Understanding Property Liens

 Legal Implications of Selling Lien-burdened Properties

 People who own homes should know what will happen if they sell them with liens.
-In Kansas City, liens must be paid off before or during the closing so that the buyer can get a clear title.
+In Kansas City, liens must be paid off before or during the closing so the buyer can get a clear title.

 You could be sued for these charges, or the sale could stop immediately.
 Get a title check and work closely with real estate buyers or lawyers who know the rules in your area about liens.
 This will help people study at home.